 This key event relationship links decreased testosterone (T) levels to decreased androgen receptor (AR) activation.
 T is an endogenous steroid hormone important for, amongst other things, reproductive organ development and growth as well as muscle mass and spermatogenesis (Marks, 2004).
-T is, together with dihydrotestosterone (DHT), a primary ligand for the AR in mammals, whereas in teleost fishes 11-ketotestosterone is another main androgen (Schuppe et al., 2020).
+T is, together with dihydrotestosterone (DHT), a primary ligand for the AR in mammals (Schuppe et al., 2020).
 Besides its genomic actions, the AR can also mediate rapid, non-genomic second messenger signaling (Davey & Grossmann, 2016).
 When T levels are reduced, less substrate is available for the AR, and hence, AR activation is decreased (Gao et al., 2005).